 Direct coordination between the Design-Build Team, the Design-Build Unit, Resident Engineer, Division Environmental Officer (DEO) and the Project Development and Environmental Analysis Unit - Natural Environment Section (PDEA - NES) shall be necessary to ensure proper permit application development.
-Upon completion of the permit application package, the Design-Build Team shall concurrently forward the package to the Design-Build Unit, Resident Engineer, Division Environmental Officer, Hydraulics Unit and PDEA - NES for review and approval.
+Upon completion of a permit application package, the Design-Build Team shall concurrently forward the package to the Design-Build Unit, Resident Engineer, Division Environmental Officer, Hydraulics Unit and PDEA - NES for review and approval.
 After all revisions are complete, the Department will subsequently forward the package to the appropriate environmental agencies.

-Any temporary construction measures, including de-watering, construction access, etc. shall be addressed in the permit application.
+Any temporary construction measures, including de-watering, construction access, etc. shall be addressed in the permit applications.
 Impacts that result from so-called temporary measures may not be judged to be temporary impacts by the environmental agencies.
-These issues shall be addressed by the Design-Build Team and reviewed by PDEA - NES prior to the interagency hydraulic design review meeting and the interagency permit impacts meeting, and resolved with the environmental agencies during the aforementioned meetings.
+These issues shall be addressed and reviewed by PDEA - NES prior to the 4B and 4C Meetings and resolved with the environmental agencies during the aforementioned meetings.

 The Design-Build Team shall clearly indicate the location of and impacts of haul roads and utility relocations in jurisdictional areas.
 The Design-Build Team shall also identify all proposed borrow and waste sites.
 Further, the Design-Build Team shall describe the construction methods for all structures.
 The temporary impact descriptions (haul roads, utility relocations, work bridges, etc.) shall include restoration plans, schedules and disposal plans.
-The aforementioned information, descriptions and details shall be presented during the interagency hydraulic design review meeting and the interagency permit impacts meeting, and be included in the permit application.
+The aforementioned information, descriptions and details shall be presented during the 4B and 4C Meetings and be included in the permit applications.

 The NCDOT hereby commits to ensuring, to the greatest extent practicable, that the footprint of the impacts in areas under the jurisdiction of the Federal Clean Water Act will not be increased during the Design-Build effort.
-In accordance with the Department of Water Resources'

-NCG 010000, all fill material shall be stabilized and maintained to prevent sediment from entering adjacent waters or wetlands.
+In accordance with the Department of Water Resources' NCG 010000, all fill material shall be stabilized and maintained to prevent sediment from entering adjacent waters or wetlands.
 The Design-Build Team shall be responsible for ensuring that the design and construction of the project will not impair the movement of aquatic life.

 Requests made for modifications to the permits obtained by the Design-Build Team shall only be allowed if the Engineer determines it to be in the best interest of the Department and shall be strongly discouraged.
 The Design-Build Team shall not take an iterative approach to hydraulic design issues.
-The hydraulic design shall be complete prior to permit application.
+The associated hydraulic design shall be complete prior to submitting the permit application.